akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/index.md

 are always used at the leaf-level and as such cannot have inner routes).

 Additionally directives can "extract" a number of values and make them available to their inner routes as function arguments.
-When seen "from the outside" a directive with its inner route form an expression of type `Route`.
+When seen "from the outside" a directive with its inner route form an expression of type @unidoc[Route].

 ## What Directives do

 A directive can do one or more of the following:

- * Transform the incoming `RequestContext` before passing it on to its inner route (i.e. modify the request)
+ * Transform the incoming @unidoc[RequestContext] before passing it on to its inner route (i.e. modify the request)
- * Filter the `RequestContext` according to some logic, i.e. only pass on certain requests and reject others
+ * Filter the @unidoc[RequestContext] according to some logic, i.e. only pass on certain requests and reject others
- * Extract values from the `RequestContext` and make them available to its inner route as "extractions"
+ * Extract values from the @unidoc[RequestContext] and make them available to its inner route as "extractions"
- * Chain some logic into the `RouteResult` future transformation chain (i.e. modify the response or rejection)
+ * Chain some logic into the @unidoc[RouteResult] future transformation chain (i.e. modify the response or rejection)
  * Complete the request

 This means a `Directive` completely wraps the functionality of its inner route and can apply arbitrarily complex